K-Schriber/Computer-Science-Internal-Assessment/README.md

 ## Success Criteria Proof of Meeting Appendix: 1
-1. A The website allows user to upload photos.
+1. A The website allows users to upload photos.
+(Issue Tackled: Photo management and documentation)

-1. B The website allows user to add descriptions to the photos after each build session and anytime after.
-Prompting user if Picture doen't have comment.
+2. B The website allows users to add descriptions to the photos after each build session and anytime thereafter, prompting the user if a photo doesn't have a comment.
+(Issue Tackled: Ensuring descriptive metadata and improving photo context)

-1. C The website takes Meta-Data from photo to keep track of the specific dates and times of updates that photos were taken.
+3. C The website extracts meta-data from photos to keep track of specific dates and times when photos were taken.
+(Issue Tackled: Automatic tracking of photo timestamps)

-2. A The website includes a project management feature that organizes and categorizes updates by different parts of the house or specific projects.
+4. A The website includes a project management feature that organizes and categorizes updates by different parts of the house or specific projects.
+(Issue Tackled: Project organization and categorization)

-2. B The webstie allows crude operations on tags for specfic projects (example Tiling, Roofing, etc)
+5. B The website allows basic operations on tags for specific projects (e.g., Tiling, Roofing).
+(Issue Tackled: Tag management for project specifics)

-3. A The website tracks expenses on differant categories (example #wood, #tools, Total spending)
+6. A The website tracks expenses across different categories (e.g., #wood, #tools, Total spending).
+(Issue Tackled: Expense tracking and categorization)

-4. A The website provides a search and filter function to quickly find specific updates or materials information by date, project, or keyword.
+7. A The website provides a search and filter function to quickly find specific updates or material information by date, project, or keyword.
+(Issue Tackled: Efficient information retrieval)

-5. A The website includes a dashboard that visually displays the progress of the construction, highlighting completed tasks, ongoing projects, and upcoming material needs.
+8. A The website includes a dashboard that visually displays the progress of the construction, highlighting completed tasks, ongoing projects, and upcoming material needs.
+(Issue Tackled: Visualization of project progress and task management)